fi-muni/PA165/tasks/seminar07.md

 ```

 **Task 02** Open the project in your favorite IDE.
 Inspect all the files in the application and decide what is their purpose.
 The application contains:
- * a ServletContextListener in the class MyStartListener
+ * a ServletContextListener in the class MyStartInitializer
  * a Filter in the class CharacterEncodingFilter
  * a Servlet in the class HomeServlet
  * a localization ResourceBundle in the files Texts*.properties